 - There has been no change to the status of the ocean quahog stock.
-The stock is not overfished and overfishing was not occurring in 2019. - The total ex-vessel value of the 2020 federal harvest was approximately \$16 million, lower than the \$19 million in 2019. - In 2020, there were 7 companies reporting purchases of surfclam and/or ocean quahog in 3 states outside of Maine. - In 2020, COVID-19 impacted the fishing sector information on those impacts can be found here and in recent fishery performance reports: https://media.fisheries.noaa.gov/2021-02/Northeast-COVID-19-Impact-Snapshot-webready.pdf - The fishery appears to continue to shift its effort Northward, and has shown increased effort in the Southern New England and Geroges Bank area in recent years.
+The stock was not overfished and overfishing was not occurring in 2019. - The total ex-vessel value of the 2021 federal harvest was approximately \$18 million, higher than the \$16 million in 2020. - In 2020, there were 8 companies reporting purchases of surfclam and/or ocean quahog in 5 states outside of Maine. - The fishery appears to continue to shift its effort Northward, and has shown increased effort in the Southern New England and Geroges Bank area in recent years.